reivax-boucoi/Freecad/split-flap_counter/Readme.md

 ### Software

 The software was developped in plain low level C and compiled using AVR-GCC and Avrdude (custom Makefile and [precompiled hex](/split-flap_counter/SW/main.hex) are provided).
-The MCU runs at 4MHz, and the program occupies ~ 500 bytes of the 2kB of available program space.
+The MCU runs at 4MHz, and the program occupies 770 bytes of the 2kB of available program space.

 Fuse settings: `lfuse:w:0xfd:m -U hfuse:w:0xdf:m -U efuse:w:0xff:m`

 Resource allocation:
-- TIMER0: triggers at ~400hz, used for stepper state machine
+- TIMER0: triggers at ~400hz, used for stepper state machine and button debouncing.
 - TIMER1: triggers every 8s, used for timekeeping (daily trigger)
 - INT0: "zero" limit switch for the unit wheel.
 Configured as falling edge interrupt to reset position.
 - INT1: "zero" limit switch for the tens wheel.
 Configured as falling edge interrupt to reset position.